 Further research suggests that developing countries are hit the hardest with the effects of climate change.
 We must not only push for access to the internet, but examine and mitigate the environmental impacts of ICTs operating around the world, particularly in developing countries.

 Already, ICTs account for more than two percent of global carbon emissions.
 As Michael J. Oghia puts it, “with more data comes more energy consumption”; worst-case estimates show ICTs using more than half of the world’s energy by 2030.
 Renewable sources of energy data centers are urgently needed.
 But renewable energy is only a small part in addressing ICTs’ carbon footprint.
-Mineral mining (especially in conflict zones), production and consumption, the lack of recyclability of fiber-optics, laying submarine cables, and even space junk, are all necessary to combat global carbon emissions.

 In addition to gobbling up electricity, data centers produce heat.
 Locating servers in colder parts of the world, so servers can be air cooled, is a popular solution with a “fossil-free” tagline.
 In chilly Scandinavia, data center heat is being recycled to warm people’s homes.
 But to be universal, the internet must reach folks in warmer climates more efficiently.
 So, to the extent that governments mandate data localization, they may be encouraging developments that imperil human rights like the right to privacy, and unnecessarily tax the environment with heat-producing servers.
 Our leaders must instead envision and enact policies that protect and promote both digital rights and the environment.